yarons/devops-assignment/README.md

 ### Cloud Infrastructure Requirement
 Your deployment must meet the following criteria:
 - A working deployment which reachable through internet
-- IAC (Infrastructure as Code) deployment for the created AWS resources.
+- IaC (Infrastructure as Code) deployment for the created AWS resources.
 You may use Cloudformation, Terraform or AWS CDK for that purpose
 - Documentation for the deployment plan and the resources created

 ### Guidebook on completing the assignment
-- Your implementation should be commited to your own public git repository, including any IAC, documentation, etc (fork this repository)
+- Your implementation should be commited to your own public git repository, including any IaC, documentation, etc (fork this repository)
-- Create dockerfiles to match the deployment needs
+- Create dockerfiles to match the deployment requirements
-- Create all resources using IAC (Infrastructure as Code) tools
+- Create all resources using IaC tools
 - Use [Amazon Elastic Container Registry](https://us-east-1.console.aws.amazon.com/ecr/get-started) to push the images to a private repository
 - Create a [Kubernetes](https://us-east-1.console.aws.amazon.com/eks/home) cluster
 - Use helm to deploy the service(s)